Unloved Daughters, 5 Wishes, and 5 Strategies to Grant Them

-Being undercut by your parent or parents in childhood or being told that your opinions and thoughts are of no value or stupid leads to not just a fear of failure but a habit of second-guessing yourself in adulthood.
-Research, including a meta-analysis by Daniel P. Johnson and Mark A. Whisman, shows that women are more inclined to ruminate— experience repetitive patterns of negative thoughts and worries—than men are.
+Being undercut by your parent or parents in childhood or being told that your opinions and thoughts are of no value or stupid leads to not just a fear of failure, but also a habit of second-guessing yourself in adulthood.
+Research, including a meta-analysis by Daniel P. Johnson and Mark A. Whisman, shows that women are more inclined to ruminate — experience repetitive patterns of negative thoughts and worries — than men are.
 Unloved daughters are especially hard-hit.

 Strategy: Shutting down rumination

 One possibility Dr. Wegner suggests is assigning yourself a worry time.
-Frankly, this doesn’t work for me—my worries tend to spill over into the day anyway—but it works for lots of people.
-Give yourself twenty minutes or whatever time you allot to doing nothing but the work of fretting and coming up with strategies to deal once a week.
+Frankly, this doesn’t work for me — my worries tend to spill over into the day anyway — but it works for lots of people.
+Give yourself 20 minutes or whatever time you want to allot to doing nothing but the work of fretting and coming up with strategies to deal once a week.
 You can write your worries down to make them more concrete and then come up with solutions to deal with them.
 Writing the solutions down is the icing on the cake.